markcoelho/aromashooter3_vr_test/README.md

 The server, headset and aromashooter should all be on the same wifi network.

-The VR headset (client) sends the following request to the server:
+When an object is close to the users head, the VR headset (client) sends the following request to the server:

 ```
 function pedidocliente(slot, int, dur) {